Edinburgh-Chemistry-Teaching/MD_ResearchTechniques/paper.md

 # Summary

-*An Introduction to Computational Chemistry Techniques* is an open educational resource originally developed for postgraduate taught masters chemistry students to introduce the practical aspects of molecular dynamics simulations.
+*An Introduction to Computational Chemistry Techniques* is an open educational resource originally developed for postgraduate taught masters chemistry students at the University of Edinburgh to introduce practical aspects of molecular dynamics simulations.
-Aimed at students with no prior experience in programming or computational chemistry, this module is delivered over a month as a series of three 3-hour workshops in a computer-lab setting, with a fourth session dedicated to individual projects.
+Aimed at students with no prior experience in programming or computational chemistry, this module is delivered over a month as a series of four 3-hour workshops in a computer-lab setting, with the last session dedicated to individual projects.

-The module introduces foundational concepts in Unix command-line navigation, setting up, running and analysing molecular simulations in GROMACS, using high-performance computing systems.
+The module introduces foundational concepts in Unix command-line navigation, setting up, running and analysing molecular simulations, using high-performance computing systems.
 Students work through materials at their own pace, supported by demonstrators, with all content delivered via HTML-based guides and open-source tools.
 Hosted on [GitHub](https://github.com/Edinburgh-Chemistry-Teaching/MD_ResearchTechniques), this resource promotes the reuse and adaptation of accessible, computation-rich learning materials for chemistry education worldwide.